I am also the department’s widening participation, outreach and engagement officer.

 Fellow of the Institute for Mathematics and its Applications (currently the youngest) FIMA.

 Member of the London Mathematical Society.

 Prizes and Grants and Awards

-Giving my winning presentation at this years’ Engage event.
+Giving my winning presentation at last years’ Engage event.

 2016 – Winner of the the University of Bath Vice-Chancellor’s Award for Public Engagement with Research (see picture, above).
 Read more about the event here and watch my talk here.